 Are so-called ‘sustainable influencers’ really saving the planet?
 Or, by promoting more consumerism, are they part of the problem?
 Writer @ajabarber joins us on Sat, 5pm, for a debate about the ethics of being a sustainable influencer.
 Full details at the link in our bio. #sustainableinfluencers #ethicalconsumerism #influencer #ethics #greenfriday #takebackblackfriday #blackfriday

 There’s no doubt that navigating the – increasingly plastic-filled – waters of fast fashion to buy sustainably and ethically is tricky.
-But this Black Friday, as the world wakes up to the climate emergency, smarter choices are ripe for the making.
+But as the world wakes up to the climate emergency, smarter choices are ripe for the making.

 Buying far less, spending a bit more on better quality garments, and supporting ethical brands are just a few ways to become a sustainability trendsetter.

-Fast fashion will be a tough habit for our society to kick – not least because of low prices on days like Black Friday.
+Fast fashion will be a tough habit for our society to kick – not least because of low prices in seasonal sales.
 But smart buying can not only save money in the long run – it can also help save the planet.